jkguiang/rapido/readme.md

 ## RAPIDO Tools
 1. Arbol: TTree wrapper that reduces the hassle of setting up and using TTrees
-2. Cutflow: Binary search tree with lambda nodes
+2. Cutflow: Binary search tree with lambda nodes and other bells and whistles

 ## Set Up Instructions
 1. Clone this repository